About Michael Ware

 A special shout out to Corey Machanic and the supportive crew at VEIC for helping me relaunch in 2014.

-I am currently accepting work for the fall of 2015.
+I am currently booking work for the spring and summer of 2016.
 Please call or email to discuss your project.